With WorldCat.org you can:

 A left-hand "faceted browse" panel allows users to refine their results by categories ("facets") that include author, content (subject), format, language and year of publication.
 This dynamic navigation mines WorldCat's structured metadata and helps users narrow a large result set by presenting easy-to-understand refinement options.

-Items with multiple editions or formats available in in WorldCat (such as large-print, audiobook, or translations) include a prompt to see a FRBR-ized view of additional editions and formats.
+The top of a Worldcat.org detailed record shows basic evaluative information about the discovered item, such as author(s), format, language, publisher, a quick summary, ratings and cover art.
+Previews are included, when available.
+Items with multiple editions or formats available in WorldCat® (such as large-print, audiobook, or translations) include a prompt to see a FRBR-ized view of additional editions and formats.

 - Profiles: The Profiles feature allows users to create a unique portrait of themselves for other WorldCat members to see.
-On the "My Profile" page, users can add a photograph, adjust their privacy settings, provide contact information (name, address, e-mail, occupation), and write a personal description, provide favorite Web sites and write about "What I like."
+On the "My Profile" page, users can add a photograph, adjust their privacy settings, provide contact information (name, address, e-mail, occupation), write a personal description, provide favorite websites and write about "What I like."

-- List creation and maintenance: Users signed into their WorldCat account can save personalized lists of library items right from search results.
-The user checks a box next to the item and saves it either to a new list, one of several default lists, or a previously created list.
+- List Creation and Maintenance: Users who are signed into their WorldCat account can save personalized lists of library items right from search results.
+The user checks a box next to the item and saves it either to a new list, one of several default lists or a previously created list.

-- Lists I am watching: Users can keep a collection of their favorite lists created by other users, and be notified when additional information is added to it.
-Perfect for specialty groups who want to keep members informed of new information.
+- Lists I Am Watching: Users can keep a collection of their favorite lists created by other users and be notified when additional information is added to it.
+This feature is perfect for specialty groups who want to keep members informed of new information.

 - Reviews: Writing reviews allows users to share their opinions of items found on WorldCat.
 They can also read the reviews and recommendations of other WorldCat.org members.

 - Ratings: A one-to-five-star rating system gives users the chance to tell others what they think of a work.